-- 9. The Checklist refers as appropriate to specific parts of the University's extensive webpages on data protection. - 10.
+- 9. The Checklist refers as appropriate to specific parts of the University's extensive webpages on data protection and other pages containing University policies and guidance of relevance to this compliance area. - 10.
 Advice may be sought from the Information Compliance Office (data.protection@admin.cam.ac.uk).
+Advice can be given not only on legal compliance matters, but also on the practical scope of the actions within a particular departmental context and/or on creating plans about how to tackle them. - 11.
+Virtual workshops and/or advice drop-in sessions about the Checklist are being planned for early 2022; details of these will be communicated nearer the time.